-The requirements in all concentrations include MTH 121 Calculus I, MTH 122 Calculus II, MTH 221 Linear Algebra, MTH 223 Calculus III, MTH 261 Differential Equations, MTH 301 Introduction to Abstract Mathematics, CSC 100 Computer Science 0: Foundations, and two semesters of laboratory science.
-Other specific lower-division course requirements and upper-division mathematics course and program elective requirements distinguish the individual concentrations in mathematics.
 All courses in the concentration requirements must be passed with a grade of C- or higher.
 All prerequisite courses must be passed with a grade of C- or higher before taking a course for which they are prerequisite.
-To be eligible to enroll in more than two upper division MTH courses in one semester, a student must have: (1) a cumulative GPA of 2.75 or above, (2) a cumulative MTH GPA of 2.75 or above, and (3) completed at least three upper division MTH courses with at least a minimum grade of a C- in each course.
 All candidates for graduation are required to (a) pass a comprehensive undergraduate mathematics examination and (b) successfully complete a senior seminar (MTH 491) in which a comprehensive expository paper on some selected mathematical topic is required.
 All students must show competency in oral communication.
 A student may document such competency by satisfying the speech component in MTH 491, the required seminar for mathematics majors.